- Malta, Greece, Cyprus, and Portugal are some of the easiest countries to immigrate to in 2026.

 Quality of life and integration

-Oftentimes, people immigrate because they’re looking for a better quality of life.
-This includes looking for a country that has an affordable cost of living, high-quality education and healthcare, safe accommodation and a welcoming environment for expats.
+People immigrate because they’re looking for a better quality of life.
+This includes searching for a country that has an affordable cost of living, high-quality education and healthcare, safety, and a welcoming environment for expats.

 1. Malta